avici-io/bakak/README.md

 None for now.
 I will write a basic reference sheet later, after all the api is settled.

+### Code Quality & Design

+It is mediocre at best, to be honest.
+I really do not like this piece of code but it is just somewhat workable.

 ### Contributing

 This project is still in early alpha.
 While I do appreciate